 China’s Beer Consumer Groups

 This group is composed of younger Chinese consumers who drink beer for pleasure and enjoyment.
-Due to their increasing exposure to global trends, they have upended the age-old habits in China’s beer market.
+Due to their increased exposure to global trends, they have upended the age-old habits in China’s beer market.
 These drinkers are shunning away from their parents’ tried-and-tested pale lagers, instead, preferring the exotic and quirky ones that serve as extensions of their personality.
 They see drinking beer as a social opportunity and a way to relax after a long day or week.

 The Explorers all types of brews, from dark ales to pale lagers, from foreign to local brands.
 Understandably, they are China’s largest consumers of beer.
 This group is constantly on the lookout for new styles and flavors.
 Recently, an increasing number of these drinkers are preferring beers with low alcohol or non-alcoholic content, or the so-called “healthier” brews.
 Meanwhile, brand loyalty is not strong among them.
 Companies need to present a distinct product image and message to get their attention.